Close

 Clients who are children: records must be kept until 10 years after the day on which the client reached or would have reached the age of 18 years.

-If an RRT ceases to practise or act in the capacity of a HIC, the PHI must be retained for the periods outlined above unless complete custody and control of the records are transferred to the custodian’s successor.
+If an RT ceases to practise or act in the capacity of a HIC, the PHI must be retained for the periods outlined above unless complete custody and control of the records are transferred to the custodian’s successor.

 When the obligation to retain medical records outlined above comes to an end, the PHI may be destroyed, provided that this occurs in a manner that is in keeping with the obligation of maintaining confidentiality and requirements of PHIPA.